THINGS TO DO IN TAIPEI AS A SOLO FEMALE TRAVELER

 Get Spirited Away at Jiufen

-Another good place to visit in Taipei is in Jiufen.
+Another good place to visit in Taipei is Jiufen.

-Jiufen is an old gold mining town that is now famous for its Old Street and tea houses – don’t miss Ah Mei Teahouse and the gorgeous Chinese lanterns hanging outside.
-Jiufen also offers a panoramic view across the mountains and ocean which makes it an extremely popular tourist destination.
+Jiufen is an old gold mining town famous for its Old Street and tea houses – don’t miss Ah Mei Teahouse and the gorgeous Chinese lanterns hanging outside.
+Jiufen also offers a panoramic view across the mountains and ocean, making it an extremely popular tourist destination.

 Explore Shifen or Pingxi Old Town

-Shifen and Pingxi are tiny towns located on train tracks and are extremely popular as you can release paper sky lanterns here.
+Shifen and Pingxi are tiny towns located on train tracks and trendy as you can release paper sky lanterns.

 The different colors represent different types of wishes; for example, red lanterns signify good health, yellow lanterns represent wealth, and pink lanterns represent love and relationships.

 While you’re here, you can also eat some local Taiwanese snacks like shaved peanut brittle topped with homemade peanut ice cream, all wrapped in a thin crepe.
 If you’re visiting Shifen, make sure you also check out the Shifen waterfall.